Director of Communications and the Foundation

 Specialist Project Manager

 Joss manages our Veteran project supporting ex-service men and women with a brain injury in London and Brighton.
 Joss brings a wealth of experience within the substance use field in both front line treatment settings and within policy and project management functions.
 She has led on the development and implementation of national good practice projects influencing both local and national structures to improve the support available for vulnerable groups.
-Joss is currently on maternity leave.

 Specialist Project Manager, Social Exclusion